The moving up procedure seems a bit daunting at first, but it can be broken down into distinct stages.

 In the example above the old year 2 children are being moved into their new year 3 classes - the children currently selected from the whole year group will be moved to a new class ('Mrs Neville's') using the drop down class selector visible near the move button.

 Once this is done you can delete the old, empty classes.

 During this process, you might run into some students you cannot find on your list of new class allocations.
 For now, it is best to simply add them to the unassigned year group.
 It may be that these pupils have now left the school, in which case you should remove them and deactivate the associated parent accounts.
-It is always good to double check with the school however!
+It is always good to double check you haven't simply missed them out when when moving pupils around however!